 Damage to your fallopian tubes.
 These structures carry eggs from your ovaries, which produce eggs, to the uterus, where the baby develops.
 They can get damaged when scars form after pelvic infections, endometriosis, and pelvic surgery.
 That can prevent sperm from reaching an egg in the tube.
 The egg and sperm meet in the tube.
 This is where the egg is fertilized and then moves down to the uterus to implant..

 Hormonal problems.
 You may not be getting pregnant because your body isn't going through the usual hormone changes that lead to the release of an egg from the ovary and the thickening of the lining of the uterus.

 Cervical issues.
 Some women have a condition that prevents sperm from passing through the cervical canal.

 Uterine trouble.
 You may have polyps and fibroids that interfere with getting pregnant.
-Uterine polyps and fibroids happen when too many cells grow in the endometrium, the lining of the uterus.
+Uterine polyps ocur when too many cells grow in the endometrium, the lining of the uterus.
 Fibroids grow in the wall of the uterus.
 Other abnormalities of the uterus can also interfere,

 "Unexplained" infertility.
 For about 20% of couples who have infertility problems, the exact causes are never pinpointed.